scholarslab/codespeakkit/schedule.md

 ### Welcome

-At the beginning of the first day, the welcome sets the tone and lays the ground rules.
+At the beginning of the first day, the welcome message sets the tone and lays the ground rules.
 It establishes an atmosphere of openness, candor, and respect.

 The primary ground rule was that all discussions took place under the [Chatham House Rule][chatham]: the information is open, but participants should not be identified.
-This applied to all media, social as well as traditional.
+This applied to all media, new media, social media, as well as traditional media.

 That decision was the outcome of discussion.
-A number of "privacy settings" were brought up, but the group reached consensus on using the Chatham House Rule.
+A number of options were brought up, but the group reached consensus on using the Chatham House Rule.

 Being able to discuss this topic and reach a consensus helped to create an open arena for the discussion.
 Participants could speak freely without fearing